datacenter/aci-tac-scripts/easy-spine-elam-master/README.md

 # Limitations
 - The script is supported only on gen 2 and later modular spines.
 Trying to run it on other chassis will cause the script to fail to run.
 - In-selects 6, 7, and 14 are supported as well as most important trigger conditions within those in-selects (note that inner ipv6 is ineffective with in-select 14).
-- The script does not do elam parsing, it only collects the elam.
-- The script leverages report and report detail.
-It does not use ereport because a.) ereport is not supported on FM's because of lack of python and b.) to provider backward compatibiliy to pre-4.2 versions.
+- Parsing is done through the ereport functionality if the switch is on 14.2.3j or later.
 - If direction is not specified, ingress is picked (captures LC traffic arriving from a front-panel port).
 - If specifying an ingress interface, specify the module that contains it using the -m option.
 - If not specified, in-select 14 and out-select 1 are used.